 If you are looking for the easy way out to pick great Mutual Funds in Canada, you will find yourself among a half dozen of Canada’s Mutual fund Guru’s: Gordon Pape, Jonathon Chevreau, Ranga Chand, Riley Moines, Duff Young, and Richard Croft.

 I have a very profound statement to make about the “easy way out” – it does not work!
 Many readers run to these books hoping to find fast answers.
 Realize the big dreams of making big bucks and the reality is that no one has this innate ability to predict the future.

 Don’t get me wrong, I have a tremendous amount of respect and admiration for these authors.
 They are the few in this industry to put forth good research and good research will lead to good decisions.
 However, I also get very frustrated with their publications.
 Let me tell you why:

 - High Turnover of Top Funds.
-For me, this is by far the most frustrating aspect to these mutual fund rating systems.
-As a practicing financial advisor I buy all of these books every single year and read every word.
+For me, this is by far the most frustrating aspect of these mutual fund rating systems.
+As a practicing financial advisor, I buy all of these books every single year and read every word.
 Why?
 Because the information in the books helps me to make more informed decisions.
 However, if I relied on the results, I would find myself very confused.
-On one hand , they beat the drum of long term investing and the following year, their top funds changes by 30 to 50%.
+On one hand, they beat the drum of long term investing and the following year, their top fund’s changes by 30 to 50%.
 How can you have confidence when one year you bought a top fund for the long haul only to find that 12 months later, 45 different funds are being recommended?